meister03/discord-cross-ratelimit/README.md

 Bots which encounter a high load, often hit the (global) ratelimit, because the Shards are not informed about existing ratelimits in other Shards.

-Hitting less Global Ratelimits is essential, inorder to not get "cooldowned" by the ratelimit.
+Hitting less Global Ratelimits is essential, inorder to not get "cooldowned" by the ratelimit or even getting banned on too many requests.

 This Package syncs the ratelimits of your Bot over Machines and Clusters with no Breaking Changes, when using `Discord.js v13`